See How Much You Qualify For

 2. Your Loan Isn’t Tied to Card Transactions

-This type of loan is an appropriate solution for many types of businesses, not just businesses that primarily deal with credit card sales.
+This type of loan is an appropriate solution for many businesses, not just businesses that primarily deal with credit card sales.
 Because working capital loans aren’t tied to your credit card transactions, you don’t have to switch payment processors.

 Additionally, you might be able to qualify for a higher loan amount because all of your revenue is considered in a working capital loan offer, not just your card transactions.